Faith Ireland: Early life

-Faith Enyeart was born on September 15, 1942, Seattle, Washington.
+Faith Enyeart was born on September 15, 1942, in Seattle, Washington.
 She was raised in neighboring Burien where she graduated from Highline High School in 1960.
 Following high school she attended the University of Washington in Seattle where she graduated with a bachelor of arts degree in 1965.
 She then graduated from law school at Willamette University College of Law in 1969, earning a Juris Doctor from the Salem, Oregon, school.
 In law school she was one of only two women in her graduating class.

 While an undergraduate in college at the age of 22, the unmarried Ireland became pregnant with a daughter.
 After discussing the situation with her parents, she went to a special home for single mothers in Colorado where she gave birth.
 Ireland put the baby up for adoption, in what she called "...one of the worst things that ever happened in my life" and "the hardest decision I've ever had to make in my life."
 She later joined an adoption registry and re-united with her then adult daughter in 1997.
+Since then she has enjoyed "finally being a mother, and now a grandmother to a wonderful young man."
 Ireland chose to speak out about the adoption as a Justice, saying "I wanted to help reduce some of the shame around issues of adoption and let young people know that you can be a birth parent and still go on and have a successful career and a successful life."
+Ireland is married to William (Chuck) Norem.